microsoft/InnerEye-DeepLearning/docs/environment.md

 ## Prerequisites

-If you are planning to contribute to the solution, your OS environment will need [git](https://git-scm.com/) and [git lfs](https://git-lfs.github.com/) installed.
+In order to work with the solution, your OS environment will need [git](https://git-scm.com/) and [git lfs](https://git-lfs.github.com/) installed.
 Depending on the OS that you are running the installation instructions may vary.
 Please refer to respective documentation sections on the tools' websites for detailed instructions.

 ## Using the InnerEye code as a git submodule of your project
 You have two options for working with our codebase: